 Furthermore, your application is dependent on the mobile platform’s life cycle.
 Mobile operating systems offer less leeway in this regard than desktop platforms.
 If Google makes a dramatic change to Android that affects your app, you could be forced to spend unplanned development time fixing the problem.

-Mobile product managers have to be familiar with some new metrics that traditional product managers never had to worry about.
+Mobile Product Managers must be familiar with some new metrics that traditional product managers never need to worry about.
 This is especially true if the app is your organization’s first experience with cloud-based technology.

 - Session length